openstreetmap/stateofthemap-2019/tickets/index.md

 Please get in touch with the organisers of the events mentioned at their websites.
 Local State of the Map conferences are organised by local groups, not the OpenStreetMap Foundation.

 You can find the original ticket page [here](https://join.osmfoundation.org/?page=CiviCRM&q=civicrm%2Fevent%2Finfo&reset=1&id=13).
-Tickets costed EUR 120 for community members (EUR 75 during early-bird phase), EUR 280 for everyone else (EUR 180 during early-bird phase) and EUR 700 for supporters.
+Tickets costed EUR 280 (EUR 180 during early-bird phase), EUR 120 for active members of the community (EUR 75 during early-bird phase) and EUR 700 for supporters.